The City of Thai Culture

 - Outdoor Adventure: From trekking, mountain biking, rafting experiences and ATV adventures, Chiang Mai is a great base for adventure.
 Days, weeks and months could be spent taking in all the activities on offer here – there’s even paint balling and bunjy jumping!

 - The Weekend Market: The market that literally takes over the city is an unmissable event if you are lucky enough to be in town on Saturday and Sunday.
+Saturday takes place at Chiang Puak Gate and Sunday (the larger of the markets) takes place all down Rachadamnoen Road surrounding Thapae Gate.
 The streets line with clothes, jewellery, instruments, souvenirs and many handmade goods from the hill tribes in Northern Thailand and the atmosphere can be carnivalesque, with occasional live music and crowds of travellers, locals and Thai tourists enjoying the market.
 And, as usual in Thailand, expect a wonderful variety of awesome street food and there’s even a chance to try some cheap fruit wine.